blackstream-x/smallparts/docs/smallparts.sequences.md

 Returns a list containing all items in iterable which are either strings, bytes or non-iterable objects.
-This function uses recursion, thus expanding all iterables (except strings or bytes) im any depth.
+This function uses recursion, thus expanding all iterables (except strings or bytes) in any depth.

 Example: